ICRAR/libprofit/docs/profiles.rst

 * **re_max**: Maximum *re*-based distance to consider for filtering.
 * **rescale_flux**: Whether the calculated profile flux should be scaled to take into account the filtering performed by **re_max**.
-* **calcmask**: A logical 2D map that indicates whether the profile should be calculated at a given pixel or not.
-  By default all pixels are calculated.

 Finally, an **adjust** parameter allows the user whether adjustments of most of the parameters described